julillermo/Some-Calculator/README.md

 The project is intended to gradually gain more

-## Features as
+## Features as of V1.0.0

-- [x] Basic renderer-side only calculator using React.js
+- [x] Basic renderer-side only calculator using React.js and TailwindCSS (still learning this)

 ## Planned / Potential Features

-- [ ] UI overhaul with TailwindCSS (Will still have to learn this)
 - [ ] Set up the Electron IPC workflow that I stumbled on while working on [template-electron-forge-vite-react-ts](https://github.com/julillermo/template-electron-forge-vite-react-ts)
 - [ ] Light Mode / Dark Mode
 - [ ] Feature to render latex expressions
 - [ ] Feature to open plain text files to read latex expressions and perform basic calculations.
+- [ ] Test cases using Vitest and Stories.